 About Our Volunteers

-Richmond Family Place relies on the dedicated volunteers that generously donate their time to our organization.
-Volunteers work with us for years, months, weeks, days, and sometimes for only an hour or two.
-Regardless of the length of time they volunteer, each person has left their unique imprint on the Family Place community, helping us to grow and thrive.
+Richmond Family Place has volunteers working with us for years, months, weeks, days, and sometimes for only an hour or two.
+Regardless of the length of time they are with us, each person has left their unique imprint on the Family Place community and has helped us to grow and thrive.

-There are many opportunitues to make a difference!
-Take a look at the available positions below and complete the Volunteer Application Form to start your volunteering adventure!
+Take a look at the available positions below and complete the Volunteer Application Form when ready.

 We are looking for passionate & enthusiastic people to donate 2 – 3 hours a week to volunteer in our playrooms with our Drop In Programs.
 If you have skills & talents you would like to share (arts, crafts, cooking, sports, reading etc.) this is the volunteer position for you!